EliaTorre/Vodafone-Hackathon2021/README.md

 5. Tobi Session Timestamp
 6. Tobi Session Label

 The Pandas Timestamps were not exploitable as such.
 So, we re-formatted them to achieve a positive-series of time identifiers starting from a prior baseline date.
-Each event presents an hierarchical categorization "X_Y" with X as the category (1 to 4), while Y provides a deeper characterization of the events.
-We decided to drop this notation in favor of an implicit characterization of X associated with the column label.
-However, we preserved Y in explicit form.
-We addressed missing events in the dataset (indicated with "None") converting them to -1.
-The rationale behind this choice is that -1 is not a significant value among those of the columns and hence it does not mislead the training of our model.
+Each event presents an hierarchical categorization *"X_Y"* with *X* as the category (1 to 4), while *Y* provides a deeper characterization of the events.
+We decided to drop this notation in favor of an implicit characterization of *X* associated with the column label.
+However, we preserved *Y* in explicit form.
+We addressed missing events in the dataset (indicated with "None") converting them to *-1*.
+The rationale behind this choice is that *-1* is not a significant value among those of the columns and hence it does not mislead the training of our model.

 After the process of data cleaning, we deeper thought about the relations among the variables.
 We decided to perform a reshaping on the dataset.
 The rationale is that we interpreted the sessions as sequences of events.
 Indeed, we decided to give the dataframe a three dimensional structure.
 The three matrix-dimensions:
 1. Number of Sessions